RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/project-management/drone-flight-permissions.md

 In addition to the Recreational Fliers registrations, Part 107 operators must become an FAA-Certified Drone Pilot.
 This process should take place before registering the drone because your pilot number is required for Part 107 drone registration.

 #### Pilot Certification Process:
-Step1: Obtain an FAA Tracking Number (FTN) by creating an Integrated Airman Certification and Rating Application (IACRA) profile prior to registering for a knowledge test.
+1. Obtain an FAA Tracking Number (FTN) by creating an Integrated Airman Certification and Rating Application (IACRA) profile prior to registering for a knowledge test.
-Step 2: Schedule an appointment with a Knowledge Testing Center which administers initial and recurrent FAA knowledge exams.
+2. Schedule an appointment with a Knowledge Testing Center which administers initial and recurrent FAA knowledge exams.
 Be sure to bring a government-issued photo ID to your test.
-Step 3: Pass the initial aeronautical knowledge test.
+3. Pass the initial aeronautical knowledge test.
 Knowledge test topic areas include:

-Applicable regulations relating to small unmanned aircraft system rating privileges, limitations, and flight operation Airspace classification and operating requirements, and flight restrictions affecting small unmanned aircraft operation Aviation weather sources and effects of weather on small unmanned aircraft performance Small unmanned aircraft loading and performance Emergency procedures
+  - Applicable regulations relating to small unmanned aircraft system rating privileges, limitations, and flight operation
+  -   Airspace classification and operating requirements, and flight restrictions affecting small unmanned aircraft operation
+  -   Aviation weather sources and effects of weather on small unmanned aircraft performance
+  -   Small unmanned aircraft loading and performance
+  -   Emergency procedures
-Crew resource management
+  -   Crew resource management
-Radio communication procedures
+  -   Radio communication procedures
-Determining the performance of small unmanned aircraft Physiological effects of drugs and alcohol Aeronautical decision-making and judgment
+  -   Determining the performance of small unmanned aircraft
+  -   Physiological effects of drugs and alcohol
+  -   Aeronautical decision-making and judgment
-Airport operations
+  -   Airport operations
-Maintenance and preflight inspection procedures
+  -   Maintenance and preflight inspection procedures

 For test preparation materials, consider the following sources: https://www.faa.gov/uas/resources/policy_library/#107